-I first made the vegan version of the traditional Greek ryzogalo, without sugar (see variation) preparing my recipes for the Plant Forward Summit; same ingredients and method only with oat and almond milk instead of regular cow’s milk.
+I first made the vegan version of the traditional Greek ryzogalo, without sugar (see variation) researching and testing my recipes for the Plant Forward Summit; same ingredients and method only with oat and almond milk instead of regular cow’s milk.

 I use dates instead of sugar and I think it is as delicious, or maybe better, than the one my mother used to make…

 180 grams medium-grain rice

 100-150 grams pitted dates –depending on how sweet you like the pudding